gadamc/soundeffectsapp/README.md

 # SoundFX

-An application to demonstrate the matching of images and videos with a an appropriate sound from a library of unlabled sounds.
+An application to match unlabeled images from videos to unlabeled sound files.
 A prototype for an automatic sound-effects insertion tool for sound effect engineers and independent film makers.

 [http://audioinsert.xyz](http://audioinsert.xyz)